 - 1/2 cup parmesan cheese

 - Heat olive oil in a large saucepan over medium heat.

-- Add garlic and onion and sauté until onion is translucent, about 2 minutes.
+- Add onion and sauté until translucent, about 2 minutes.

-- Add mushrooms, salt, and pepper to saucepan and sauté, stirring occasionally, for 5-7 minutes until mushrooms are soft and have reduced in size.
+- Add garlic, mushrooms, salt, and pepper to saucepan and sauté, stirring occasionally, for 5-7 minutes until mushrooms are soft and have reduced in size.

-- Pull thyme leaves off the sprigs and add to saucepan.
+- Pull thyme leaves off the sprigs and add leaves to saucepan.

-- Add arborio rice to saucepan and toast for about a minute, until any liquid is absorbed.
+- Add arborio rice to saucepan and toast, stirring frequently, for about a minute, until any liquid is absorbed.

-- Add red wine to pan and use it to deglaze, scraping any burnt or crispy bits off the bottom of the pan.
-Cook, stirring frequently, until rice has absorbed all wine, about 10 minutes.
+- Add red wine to pan to deglaze, scraping any crispy bits (the “fond” aka flavortown) off the bottom of the pan.
+Cook, stirring frequently, until rice has absorbed nearly all of the wine, about 10 minutes.

-- When rice is al dente and a thick stock has formed, remove risotto from heat.
+- When rice is cooked, remove risotto from heat.

 - Stir in unsalted butter and parmesan cheese, stirring continuously until they’ve both melted into the risotto.
 Taste again and add seasoning if necessary.

 - Top with fresh thyme and serve immediately.

 Risotto takes time and attention to cook properly – be patient and taste often!
 It can take a bit of practice to get it right, but it’s so worth it!

 Stir your favorite sautéed vegetables into the risotto to make it a little heartier.
 This is great with asparagus, peas, broccoli, zucchini, roasted squash, cauliflower, and anything else you have on hand!